-"As it pared down, I thought, I think I might actually get this' because it was such a great fit for me," Muraoka said.
+"As it pared down, I thought, 'I think I might actually get this' because it was such a great fit for me," Muraoka said.
 "I had graduated from UCLA with a theater arts degree, and I did a lot of children's theater when I was at UCLA.
-There are rules about children's theater, and one of them is don't talk down to the kids, don't try to overplay that with me to the audition, and it was absolutely to my benefit that I had."
+There are rules about children's theater, and one of them is don't talk down to the kids, don't try to overplay wasn't smart enough to observe their ethnicity, they had to hammer it home," said Muraoka.
+"And for me, I'm a fourth-generation Japanese American who grew up in the [San Fernando Valley], and all of my friends and family members were not named Toshi or Yoshi - they had names like Steve or Alan."